 Craft Development

 Exercise.
 Consider the drawing.
-Whichprehistoric occupations
+Which

 portrayed by the artist?
-Page 28 "How has it changed
+Page 28

 life of people